Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

-To meet these expectations, brands must understand their customers at a deeper level—what they buy, why they buy, and how they interact across channels.
+To meet these expectations, brands must understand their customers more deeply: what they buy, why they buy, and how they interact across channels.
 This is where customer analytics becomes indispensable.

 What is Customer Analytics?

-Customer analytics is the robust and transparent examination of customer information and behavior to identify, attract, and target the most relevant or suitable prospects.
+Customer analytics is the robust, transparent examination of customer data and behavior to identify, attract, and target the most relevant prospects.

 It utilizes raw data to identify and understand customers' needs and satisfaction levels.